rust-lang/rfcs/active/0000-allocator.md

-To accomplish the above, this RFC proposes a `RawAlloc` interface for managing blocks of memory, with specified size and alignment constraints.
+To accomplish the above, this RFC proposes a `RawAlloc` interface for managing blocks of memory, with specified size and alignment constraints (the latter was originally overlooked in the C++ `std` STL).
 The `RawAlloc` client can attempt to adjust the storage in use in a copy-free manner by observing the memory block's current capacity via a `usable_size` call.

 Meanwhile, we would like to continue supporting a garbage collector (GC) even in the presence of user-defined allocators.
 In particular,